Quad9DNS/ripe-atlas-dns-tools/README.md

 A Python script to read and display RIPE Atlas measurement results for DNS measurements.
 There are three ingestion/reporting styles:

- - compare two separate Atlas measurement tests against each other, either as one-off tests, or picking a time/date for each.
+ - compare two separate RIPE Atlas DNS measurement IDs against each other, either as one-off tests, or picking a time/date for each.
- - compare a single multi-interval Atlas measurement against itself between two different times.
+ - compare a single multi-interval RIPE Atlas DNS measurement ID against itself between two different times.
- - extract data for a specific moment in time (default: "now") and report latency
+ - extract data for a RIPE Atlas DNS measurement ID at a specific moment in time (default: "now") and report latency

 The primary goal is to evaluate the latency changes between the two